adriangawlak/car-rental-h2-java/README.md

 This is a Java application for managing car rental companies and their customers.
 It provides a simple interface for adding and updating companies, cars, and customers, as well as renting and returning cars.
 All operations are stored in a database.
 You can simply start using the program and it will create an empty database.
-This application uses Java with manually configured JDBC requests and SQL statements.
+This application uses Java with manually configured JDBC requests, SQL statements and embedded H2 database.

 ### Sample Database